Choosing a School

 Special class in a mainstream school

 Special classes have a lower student-teacher ratio specified according to category of disability.
-This means that classes have small numbers of students, for example, a special class for children with moderate general learning disabilities will have one teacher for every eight children.
+This means that classes have small numbers of students, for example, a special class for children with moderate general learning disabilities will have one teacher for every eight children, while a special class for children with autism will have one teacher for every six children.

 For further information on schools with special classes for your child you can contact your SENO.